Pentax Full Frame K-1-series

 Three of the many primes available for Pentax K- mount full frame: FA 20/2,8, D FA 100/2,8 Macro and FA* 300/4,5.

-Did you know that there are some 220 K-mount lenses to choose from?
+Did you know that there are probably more than 300 K-mount lenses to choose from?
+(Other makes included)

 Let us look at the lenses suitable for the K-1, because there are quite a few: